ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/GitWorkflows.md

 exercises: 0
 questions:
 - "How should I work with Git branches?"
+- "How can I use GitHub collaboratively?"
 objectives:
 - "Understand git workflows"
+- "Fix a bug using a standard development cycle"
 keypoints:
 - "Choose a workflow that suits your project"
+- "Use GitHub issue tracker to keep track of bugs and features"
 ---
 ## [Git workflows](https://www.atlassian.com/git/tutorials/comparing-workflows)